apache/activemq-artemis/docs/user-manual/en/filter-expressions.md

 Filter expressions are used in several places in Apache ActiveMQ Artemis

 -   Predefined Queues.
-When pre-defining a queue, in `activemq-configuration.xml` in either the core or jms configuration a filter expression can be defined for a queue.
+When pre-defining a queue, in `broker.xml` in either the core or jms configuration a filter expression can be defined for a queue.
 Only messages that match the filter expression will enter the queue.